dylantf/rata/docs/guide/getting-started.md

 A how-to for making HTTP requests from Saga code with Rata.
 The intended consumer is an application or library author who wants a typed HTTP client on the BEAM.
-Rata handles outbound HTTP transport; parsing JSON, routing, cookies, and application protocols live above it.
+Rata handles outbound HTTP transport.

 For language syntax see [`llms-full.txt`](../../../saga-website/public/llms-full.txt).